Heat Stroke

 2. Hydrate your dog by offering small amounts of water.

-3. Always take your dog to the vet after a heat stroke episode, even if they appear to be recovering.
+3. Always take your dog to the vet after a heat stroke episode, even if they appear to recover.

 4. Before transporting your dog, ensure the vehicle is cool.
 Never put a dog in medical distress into a hot car.
 If necessary, take your dog to a cool place, such as a store, while the car cools down with air conditioning.